 Noah Bolmer: What is the best strategy, generally, for experts to promote themselves?
 Should expert witnesses focus on their consulting work, expert witnessing, or some combination?

 Chris Crone: Repeat customers are great.
 As you develop your consulting practice, stay in the good graces of the individuals who have hired you.
-It’s common for litigators to have recurrent themes in their practice which lead to them having a stable of trusted experts they call on many times over the years.
+It’s common for litigators to have recurrent themes in their practice which lead to them calling on favorite experts many times over the years.
 Also, a client with whom you had a great working relationship is likely to recommend you to a peer when the right time comes, especially if you share that you enjoyed working with them/being an expert witness and would be happy to do it again.

 Beyond that, we frequently hear that overtly advertising yourself as an expert witness can cause issues during depositions and cross-examinations (when the other side may attempt to paint you as a “gun for hire”).
 Focusing mostly on your expertise and consulting work and merely mentioning expert witness work as a type of consulting you work on seems to be a good balance for most experts.